PisanA/junit-webpage/index.md

 #### JUnit Report
 Scroll to the bottom and download the artifact to view your detailed test report. <br>
 Click "Compile-Run-Report" to download the report.
-It is a zipped folder that will contain a test report and/or a build message file.
+It is a zipped folder that will contain a test report and/or a build text file.

 ![image](https://user-images.githubusercontent.com/54456351/129307490-b6f27859-9ea2-4b68-8712-9b211b827322.png) <br>